ni/install-systemlink-enterprise/release-notes/2022-11/README.md

 1. Stage your workspace to upgrade the `systemlink-admin` and `systemlink` helm charts to the 2022-11 release.

-1. Run the Helm upgrade command on the `systemlink` chart to remove existing Argo CRDs.
-This must be done before upgrading the `systemlink-admin` chart.
-This command should include all flags and value file references you would expect to use for a typical upgrade of the application.
+1. Before you upgrade the `systemlink-admin` chart, run the Helm upgrade command on the `systemlink` chart to remove existing Argo CRDs.
+This command must include all flags and value file references you would use for a typical application upgrade.

     **Note:** This wil result in an expected failure: `UPGRADE FAILED: unable to recognize "": no matches for kind "WorkflowTemplate" in version "argoproj.io/v1alpha1"`.
 This error can be ignored.